SamhammerAG/Samhammer.Swagger/README.md

 ## Samhammer.Swagger.Authentication

-This providdes configuration for swagger with authentication by oauth2 codeflow or bearer token and authentication with guestid by Samhammer.Authentication.
+This providdes configuration for swagger with authentication by oauth2 codeflow or bearer token or guest auth.
 It can be used in every web API project that is built with ASP.NET Core.

 #### How to add this to your project: